CHAPTER 3: A GANBURY STROLL

-He didn’t belong there.
+He didn’t belong here.

-“I am Foster!
+“I’m Foster!
 Leader of the Slave Resistance!” the boy shouted.

 “No you’re not.” the female countered.
-“I am.”
+“Foster was a girl!”

 “Oh yeah?” the young boy growled.

 “YEAH!”
-The female shouted triumphantly.
+The female answered.

-“I tell ya boys, Compton better stop pesterin’ me about this business with his arm.
-Shackle Mate or no, he’ll hafta kill me if he wants me to put my tongue in a knot.”
+“I tell ya boys, Compton better stop pesterin’ me about this business with his arm.” the dwarf said.
+“Shackle mate or no, he’ll hafta kill me if he wants my tongue in a knot.”

-“I tell ya though.
-He can throw a mean blade at a target.
-I betcha if I took his other arm he could throw it just as well with his teeth.” this harlak continued.
-“I don’t expect ma chances in a fight with him to go well.
-He kicked my ass well enough when he had my arm and I had three.”
+“I tell ya though, he can throw a mean blade at a target.” the dwarf continued.
+“I betcha if I took both arms he could throw it just as well with his teeth.
+I don’t expect ma chances in a fight with him to go well.
+He kicked my ass well enough when I had three arms to his one.”